vramosp/personal-85541/content/pages/about.md

       His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
 Graphic Design USA named him a person to watch in 2019.
-    feature:
-      type: ImageBlock
-      url: /images/about.jpg
-      altText: About us
     styles:
       self:
         height: auto